michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.7.5 =
+- Added the ability to decrease URL unit cache sizes.
 - Fixed a bug with the `Renew Cache` action link of URL units.

 = 3.7.4 - 10/09/2018 =